attdevsupport/API-Platform/Speech/Ruby/app1/README.txt

 4. Running the application

-  To run the application, open up a terminal window and type:
+  To run the application, open up a command-line interface window and type:

     ruby ./speech.rb